Freedom (Pharrell Williams song)

-"Freedom" (stylized as FREEDOM!) is a song by American musician Pharrell Williams which was released for streaming on Apple Music and played by Zane Lowe on his show on Beats 1 on its launch date of June 30, 2015.
+"Freedom" (stylized as FREEDOM!) is a song written, produced, and performed by American musician Pharrell Williams which was released for streaming on Apple Music and played by Zane Lowe on his show on Beats 1 on its launch date of June 30, 2015.
 Part of the song was made available as a teaser on Williams' Twitter page and was also used in a promotional video for Apple Music.
 Its music video was nominated for Best Music Video at the 58th Grammy Awards.

 Critical reception

 Writing for MusicSnake, Marissa Fitzgerald gave the song a very positive review, give it 4/5 stars and stating Freedom' is an awesome track with a feel-good vibe and a positive message.
 The lyrics are uplifting and promote living a happy life without restrictions or limitations."
 Rolling Stone describes the track, "powerful," as well as, "snappy," and, "infectious," while The Guardian describes it as, "socially conscious."
 According to USA Today, "Williams may have found a song that captures the tenor of its time."